Job protection during parental leave: A guide for NZ employers

 For employees taking four weeks or less of parental leave, you must allow them to return to the same position (comparable to taking a month-long holiday)

-For employees taking more than four weeks, the default expectation is still that they return to the same role unless they occupy a "key position"
+For employees taking more than four weeks, the default expectation is still that they return to the same role unless they occupy a "key position" or the role becomes redundant while they are on parental leave.

 What constitutes a "key position"?